sovrin-foundation/old-sovrin/getting-started.md

     show claim request "<claim-request-name>"
 ```

-Alice checks to see what the claim "Loan-Application-Basic" request looks like
+Alice checks to see what the claim "Loan-Application-Basic" request looks like:
 ```
 ALICE@test> show claim request Loan-Application-Basic Found claim request "Loan-Application-Basic" in link "Thrift Bank"